moilolon/portfolio/memory_bank/projectBrief.md

   - Training
   - About me
 - Menu at the top that links to the sections technologies, experience, projects, training and about me
-- The contact information, CV and networks will be buttons with their respective icons to access the information
-- All sections, technologies, company names, project names, centre names, social networks, etc. will be accompanied by their respective icons
 - The information section will consist of:
   - avatar
   - name